Eliah-Lakhin/lufo-website/src/articles/gameplay.md

 ### Tree Evaluation Process

 The nodes of the tree built up from a set of predefined *node types* that could be stacked together based on the match requirements.
-Match requirements determined by the gameplay models and rules sealed inside particular node implementation algorithm and could vary based on the agent previous experience.
+Matching requirements determined by the gameplay models and rules sealed inside particular node implementation algorithm and could vary based on the agent previous experience.

 Once the node task failed or interrupted, the algorithm is trying to re-evaluate a subtree from the parent task.
 If the parent task cannot be evaluated to required conditions in a new circumstances, the algorithm re-evaluates the next parent subtree up to the root.